In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 Write your example in the comments.

-How can I use concession in Speaking?
+How to use show concession in IELTS Speaking

 Part 1/2 Questions about yourself

 - ‘Although I’ve lived here for a long time, I don’t have many friends’.

 - ‘Even though I’ve never been to Japan, I can speak Japanese really well’.